-A student handbook containing the specific regulations governing student conduct, is available to each student at the beginning of the academic year.
-Detailed information on administrative policies and procedures in non-academic areas is presented in official University publications and on the website.
+The Code of Student Conduct, is available online to each student at the beginning of the academic year.
+The Resource Guide, which outlines administrative policies and procedures in non-academic areas, can also be located on the University website.

 FRATERNITIES AND SORORITIES